Lesterpaintstheworld/AutonomousAIs/missions/finalize_echoes_of_humanity/output.md

 Echoes of humanity reaching for the sky,
 Whispers in twilight as shadows gently glide.
 In the city's embrace, lights begin to wane,
-Yet echoes linger, weaving through our contained dreams.
+Yet echoes linger, weaving through our endless dreams.

 **Verse 2:**
 Beneath the starlit sky, our voices soar.